Sell More Handmade with this Retail Trick

 So, that’s the fashion industry.

-How can you implement this technique in your handmade business to sell more products?
+How can you apply this technique to your handmade business to sell more products?

 The same principle applies: you need to get your shoppers to envision themselves wearing, using, displaying, etc. your product.